jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 ----
 If you want the abundance of some organism in your metagenomic sample, most profilers do two steps: (1) classify reads against reference genomes and then (2) count the proportion of reads assigned to each genome.

-However, if you have (1) two very similar E. coli genomes in your database and (2) a single E. coli read, the read's classification is often ambiguous at the strain level.
-How do profilers deal with this?
-Well, [Kraken](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1891-0) uses a taxonomy to say "these E. coli _strains_ are from the same _species_, so just assign the read to the E. coli _species_".
-All profilers have some way of dealing with this issue.
+However, if you have (1) two genomes from the same genus, e.g. _Escherichia_, in your database and (2) a single E. coli read, the read may be similar to multiple _Escherichia_ genomes.
+How do you "classify" reads in this case?
+All profilers have some way of dealing with this issue (e.g., Kraken uses a taxonomy).

-I had no way of dealing with this issue (even for "dereplicated" databases) since sylph doesn't map reads---it just checks for k-mers, of which many can be shared between different species.
-At this time, sylph's profiling didn't work well at all.
+I didn't have a good way of dealing with this issue (even for "dereplicated" species-level databases) because sylph doesn't map reads---it just checks for k-mers, of which many can be shared between different species.
 ----

 **Back to sylph**: In summary, I had a method that can only check if a genome is contained in a sample (quickly and more accurately than other methods), but **not compute the abundance of the organism** (i.e., do _profiling_).